Uncalibrated Stereo Image Rectification

 estimateFundamentalMatrix function to compute the fundamental matrix and find the inliers that meet the epipolar constraint.

 [fMatrix, epipolarInliers, status] = estimateFundamentalMatrix(... matchedPoints1, matchedPoints2, 'Method', 'RANSAC', ...
 'NumTrials', 10000, 'DistanceThreshold', 0.1, 'Confidence', 99.99); if status ~= 0 || isEpipoleInImage(fMatrix, size(I1)) ... || isEpipoleInImage(fMatrix', size(I2)) error(['Either not enough matching points were found or '... 'the epipoles are inside the images.
 You may need to '... 'inspect and improve the quality of detected features ',... 'and/or improve the quality of your images.']); end inlierPoints1 = matchedPoints1(epipolarInliers, :); inlierPoints2 = matchedPoints2(epipolarInliers, :); figure; showMatchedFeatures(I1, I2, inlierPoints1, inlierPoints2); legend('Inlier points in I1', 'Inlier points in I2');

 estimateUncalibratedRectification function to compute the rectification transformations.
 These can be used to transform the images, such that the corresponding points will appear on the same rows.

 [t1, t2] = estimateUncalibratedRectification(fMatrix, ... inlierPoints1.Location, inlierPoints2.Location, size(I2)); tform1 = projective2d(t1); tform2 = projective2d(t2);

-Crop the overlapping area of the rectified images.
+Rectify the stereo images, and display them as a stereo anaglyph.
 You can use red-cyan stereo glasses to see the 3D effect.